The Preprocessor and Multi-File Projects

 } \

-} while (0)do { ... } while(0) acts as a single statement as a whole, avoiding dangling issues inside if-else branches.
-This technique is ubiquitous in the Linux kernel codebase.
+} while (0)The do { ... } while(0) construct forms a single statement, preventing dangling else issues within if-else branches.
+This technique is ubiquitous throughout the Linux kernel codebase.

 # and ## Operators

-# turns a macro parameter into a string, while ## concatenates two tokens into a new token:
+# converts a macro parameter into a string, while ## concatenates two tokens into a new token:

 #define STRINGIFY(x) #x